JakeFurtaw/ImageAlter/README.md

 # Image Alter

-Image Alter is a Gradio-based web application that allows users to create and edit images using advanced AI models.
+Image Alter is a cutting-edge Gradio-based web application that empowers users to create and edit images using advanced Stable Diffusion models.
+Leveraging state-of-the-art AI technology, including the Flux model by Black Forest Labs and Stable Diffusion XL Refiner 1.0 by Stability AI, the app offers two primary functionalities: Text-to-Image generation and Image-to-Image transformation.
+With its intuitive interface, Image Alter allows users to transform text prompts into stunning visuals and enhance existing images with AI-driven alterations.
-The app provides two main functionalities: Text-to-Image generation and Image-to-Image transformation, powered by state-of-the-art Stable Diffusion models.
+Whether you're a professional designer, a digital artist, or an enthusiast exploring AI-generated imagery, Image Alter provides a powerful platform to bring your creative visions to life, pushing the boundaries of digital image manipulation.

 ## Features